 1| You don't have to take people's word vomit (courtesy of a special lady in my inner circle).

-You're not obligated to take in people's opinions and, but an intelligent person will head to what the Spirit of Lord wants.
+You're not obligated to take in people's opinions, though an intuitive person will focus on what the Spirit of Lord wants.

 2| If God hasn't revealed your life's blueprint to you, do you think he's shown it to others?

-People will always think they have the perfect solution for your life and most of them are not shy from expressing it.
+People will always think they have the perfect solution for your life and most of them are not shy when it comes to expressing it.
 But remember what Christ said about the small piece of wood in one's eye versus the blank in another?
-Trust my child; the Lord will not leave you in the dark when it comes to your life.
+Trust me child, the Lord will not leave you in the dark when it comes to your life.
 He's just as excited about the next chapters of your life as you are (in fact, he's been waiting for quite some time to get there with you).
 A wise counsel will insist on you sitting in the presence of the Lord verses just taking their advice.

 3| There's no way you can go wrong if you're in sync with God and his timing.